Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Datasets.} We evaluate the efficiency and effectiveness of the proposed method on two representative benchmarks, CIFAR-100 \cite{krizhevsky2009learning} and TinyImageNet \cite{le2015tiny}.
-Following the experimental setup of recent incremental learning work \cite{zhu2021prototype, zhu2022self}, we first train on half of the classes in the dataset, then divide the remaining data into either 5, 10, or 20 tasks for incremental training.
+We evaluate the efficiency and effectiveness of the proposed method on two representative benchmarks, CIFAR-100 \cite{krizhevsky2009learning} and TinyImageNet \cite{le2015tiny}.
+CIFAR-100 contains 100 classes, each with 500 training images and 100 testing images.
+TinyImageNet consists of 200 classes, each comprising 500 training images and 50 testing images.
+Following the experimental setup of recent incremental learning work \cite{zhu2021prototype, zhu2022self}, we initially train the model on half of the classes in the dataset, then divide the remaining data into either 5, 10, or 20 tasks for incremental training.